 WARRANTIES AND LEMON LAW SCENARIOS

 A couple of final thoughts on warranties and the lemon law – a vehicle owner has a couple of responsibilities in their role for compliance with their manufacturer’s warranty.
 First, you must report any and all problems to the dealership as soon as possible.
 It is unfair to wait a significant period of time, and then become upset that the problem wasn’t repaired sooner.
 Secondly, you must make the vehicle available for repair in a reasonable manner.
 If you withhold the vehicle, you compromise the dealer’s ability to repair it, and risk having the warranty voided.

 There are other things that can void the warranty, and these are also items I inquire about when investigating a case.
 If your vehicle is modified, abused, or neglected, the warranty can be voided, and these actions make the vehicle ineligible for lemon law recovery.
 To clarify, “modifications” aren’t putting in custom floor mats or a decal on the windshield.
 These are changes made that impact the performance and reliability of a vehicle.
 Abuse could be taking a mild 4×4 into a radical off-road excursion.
 Neglect is failure to maintain the vehicle.
 Simple concepts, but avoiding these things are your responsibility as a vehicle owner.

 Before my friends chime in and chide me for replacing the turbocharger, fuel injectors, computer, wheels, tires, the entire suspension and other things on a certain black import wagon I owned a few years back, let me say that with these modifications and the resulting abuse, I expected ZERO warranty coverage, and that was a decision I made and fully accepted the consequences.

+Although Eckert & Associates, PA doesn’t handle these type cases, we do handle cases of negligent mechanic work.
 To learn about how faulty repairs may warrant a downtime claims, see this article.